triamnetwork/triam-docs/docs/examples.md

 ## Creating a payment transaction

-js-arm-sdk exposes the [`TransactionBuilder`](https://github.com/triamnetwork/js-triam-base/blob/master/src/transaction_builder.js) class from js-stellar-base.
+js-triam-sdk exposes the [`TransactionBuilder`](https://github.com/triamnetwork/js-triam-base/blob/master/src/transaction_builder.js) class from js-stellar-base.
 There are more examples of [building transactions here](#).
 All those examples can be signed and submitted to Ria in a similar manner as is done below.

 In this example you must ensure that the destination account exists